Inhakki/rogue/README.md

 Then, specify the location of where you've injected the files in your RequireJS configuration.

-Then you're free to use any javascript module provided by Rogue.
+Then you're free to use any [module provided by Rogue](https://github.com/AKQADC/rogue/blob/master/EXAMPLES.md).

 ## Contributing